secretstartups/handbook/deployments-and-releases/deployments/index.html.md

 Releases for self-managed users are built from a collection of many successfully deployed `auto-deployments` on GitLab.com.
 Users on GitLab.com therefore receive features and bug fixes earlier than users of self-managed installations.

-The [Deployment and Release Process overview](deployment-and-release-process-overview) shows how the GitLab.com deployment process is related to releases for self-managed users
+The [Deployment and Release process overview] shows how the GitLab.com deployment process is related to releases for self-managed users

 ### GitLab.com deployments process